Lucas-Paiva/Lucas-Paiva/README.md

 I'm a Software Developer and Data Analyst based in Brazil. 👨🏻‍💻

-I'm currently working on some Python projects and learning about Machine Learning and Neural Links.
+I'm currently working on some Python projects and learning about Machine Learning and Computer Vision.

 Also, I'm interested in collaborate on open source projects.